 - What at-home treatments have you used?

-- Do you have diabetes or any circulation impairment to your legs or feet?
+- Do you have diabetes or another condition that causes poor blood flow to your legs or feet?

 - Ingrown toenail.
 American Academy of Orthopaedic Surgeons. http://orthoinfo.aaos.org/topic.cfm?topic=a00154.
 Accessed Nov.
 12, 2013.

 - Foot care.
 American Diabetes Association. http://www.diabetes.org/living-with-diabetes/complications/foot-complications/foot-care.html.
 Accessed Nov.
 12, 2013.